The Complete Idiot’s Guide to Verbal Self-Defense teaches readers words and techniques to defend themselves against verbal bullies.

 The categories of abusers and abusive styles are too many in my opinion.
 They overlap a lot and it’s not helpful to just add more and more categories.

-The author recommends you breath from your mouth, which my favorite voice coaches discourage.
+The author recommends you breathe from your mouth, which my favorite voice coaches discourage.

 There is a lot of great stuff in the book.
-The idea of never going nuclear and threatening to take someone’s livelihood for example.
+The idea of never going nuclear and threatening to take someone’s livelihood for example was genius.